Castelnuovo-Mumford regularity of unprojections and the Eisenbud-Goto regularity conjecture: Introduction

 Moreover, they presented a computational example which is a nondegenerate singular projective threefold in $\mathbb P^5$ of degree $31$ and regularity $38$.

-Our main result is an {\it unprojection} process that is able to construct a collection of counterexamples to the regularity conjecture with a fixed dimension $n\geq 3$ and a fixed codimension $r-n\geq 2$.
-More specifically, we prove that there are no polynomial bounds for the regularity in terms of the degree whose order is about half of the dimension $n$.
-Our method works due to the possible complexity of homogeneous ideals with three generators and exceptional-fundamental schemes.
+Our main result is an \emph{unprojection} process that is able to construct a collection of counterexamples to the regularity conjecture with any fixed dimension $n\geq3$ and any fixed codimension $e=r-n\geq2$, based on \emph{Green's partial elimination theory} \cite{green1998generic}.
+Our method works due to the possible complexity of homogeneous ideals with three generators.

-We use the following asymptotic notation: If $(a_d)$ and $(b_d)$ are sequences of positive numbers, then we write

 Now let us state our main theorem.
+We need the following asymptotic notation.
+If $(a_d)$ and $(b_d)$ are sequences of positive numbers, then we write

-It is interesting to compare this result with \cite[Theorem 7.2]{caviglia2019regularity}. \begin{Thm} Fix integers $n\geq 3$ and $e\geq2$.
+\begin{Thm} Fix integers $n\geq 3$ and $e\geq2$.
 Then there exists a sequence